IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 ### Create a chat

-Now that we have a knowledge base, let's use the knowledgebase with a chatbot.
+Now that we have a knowledge base, let's use the knowledge base with a chat-bot.

 Go to `Chat` at the top, then `Create an Assistant`.
 Enter any name for the assistant, and at the bottom, choose the `Knowledge Base` you created in the section before.
 Hit `OK` to create the assistant.